Anstey Local History Society (ALHS) was formed in 2017 and our aims are:

 - To encourage people to research local history.

-- To add to and expand our web site to preserve memories etc.
+- To add to and expand our website to preserve memories.

 - To give opportunities for people from diverse groups to meet socially.

-In 2020 ALHS were the winners of the Leicestershire and Rutland Heritage Award for the ‘Commemorating Anniversaries ‘category, for our War Memorial Project.
+In 2020, ALHS won the Leicestershire and Rutland Heritage Award for the ‘Commemorating Anniversaries ‘category for our War Memorial Project.

-Files on all the WWI soldiers, who are named on the Anstey War memorial, can be found here.
+We hold files on all the WWI soldiers named on the Anstey War memorial.

-ALHS is the ‘guardian’ of the Anstey Millennium Collection – a collection of over 6000 photographs, as well as documents, articles, books and artifacts, all depicting the history of Anstey.
-The archive is constantly updated as:
+ALHS is the ‘guardian’ of the Anstey Millennium Collection – a collection of over 6000 photographs, as well as documents, articles, books, and artifacts, all depicting the history of Anstey.
+The archive is constantly updated.

 Today’s photograph is tomorrow’s history.

-If you have any photos of Anstey, we would love to see them, especially if they are of the last 40 years, as we have gaps in our archive for that period.
+If you have any photos of Anstey, we would love to see them, especially if they are from the last 40 years, as we have gaps in our archives for that period.
 We will copy them and return them to you.

 Future projects planned are:

-Oral history project – we plan to interview many Anstey residents about their lives and experiences in the village.
+- Oral history project – we plan to interview as many Anstey residents as we can about their village experiences.

-Meetings are held on the third Wednesday of each month (excepting July, August and December).
-In addition, the society hosts specific events with a local history theme, which aim to bring the community together.
+We hold our meetings on the third Wednesday of each month (except July, August, and December).
+In addition, the society hosts specific events with a local history theme, which aims to bring the community together.
 More information on our meetings can be found here.

 Membership is £20.00 per year or £3.00 per meeting for non-members.